 CU Med-Peds emphasizes mentorship throughout the four years of residency training.
-Starting in the intern year, residents are thoughtfully paired with a Med-Peds faculty coach that they meet with 2-3 times per year to discuss adapting to residency, career planning, work-life balance, etc. Residents are also given guidance on how to pursue scholarship during their residency training, how to find a mentor, and how to optimize the mentorship experience.
+Starting at the beginning of intern year, residents are thoughtfully paired with a Med-Peds faculty coach that they meet with 3-4 times per year to discuss adapting to residency, career planning, work-life balance, etc. Residents are also given guidance on how to pursue scholarship during their residency training, how to find a career-focused mentor, and how to optimize the mentorship experience.
 Faculty throughout the program are deeply invested in resident interests and wellness both in and out of formal mentorship roles.

 In addition to faculty mentorship, residents have peer-peer mentorship where interns and second years are paired with upper class residents.
 This relationship can take whatever form the resident pair finds to be helpful for them.
 It can include more formal meetings to discuss topics as above or be unstructured time to just be together, decompress, and reflect on the residency experience.